 Although the Blackhouse did not have a physical venue at the 2009 Sundance Film Festival (who in Black America wasn’t in DC for Obama’s Inauguration?), the Foundation remained committed to promoting black films and filmmakers by “going virtual.”
 During the 2009 Sundance Film Festival, theblackhouse.org website guided virtual attendees through the experiences of filmmakers and attendees on the ground in Park City with the blog, Tweets, screening schedules, posted film trailers, interviews and more.

-Blackhouse was back on the ground in Park City for the Sundance Film Festival in 2010, 2011 and 2012, presenting an array of panels and community gathering events.
+Blackhouse was has been on the ground in Park City for the Sundance Film Festival every year since 2010 presenting an array of panels and community gathering events.
 In addition Blackhouse introduced its signature programming to the Tribeca, Los Angeles Film and Toronto International Film Festivals.

 – 2010: Sundance Film Festival roundtable discussion moderated by Elvis Mitchell engaging filmmakers and executives in a discussion about the state of independent film for black women.